For generations Hill 16 is the only place to be in Croke Park to support the Dublin GAA teams but now the famous terrace is to be pulled down.

 It was not until the 1930s that this name, associated with Ireland’s time as part of the British Empire, was deemed unsuitable.
 The story of the Hill being built from the ruins of Sackville Street began to circulate, and Hill 16 entered the consciousness of the nation.
 It became as integral to Dubliners as the song ‘Molly Malone’, and for many, it was the only place to be in Croke Park when the Dubs were playing,

 Never been anywhere else in Croke Park in my life, only in Hill 16.
 Since 1939.

 Regardless of which side of the story you take, the last Dublin match viewed from the Hill is an emotional day for Dublin supporters.
-Former Dublin manager Kevin Heffernan described the day to Charlie Bird as,
+Former Dublin manager Kevin Heffernan describes the day as,

 Tinged with sadness, for the big changes that are going to come.
 I think for many, many years, this has been the home of Dublin supporters, and it’s like the loss of a friend.